Mellor, Lancashire: Toponymy

+Geography

-It is reasonably large in size for a village, with two churches, one Church of England Parish Church (St Mary's) and one Methodist, as well as a primary school, three public houses and a hotel.
-In addition to this there is a post office and general store, a hair salon and a beauty salon, a high quality butcher's shop, a pharmacy and a private hire company.
-There are also three disused quarries, and the remains of an eel farm, that was destroyed by fire in the 1990s.
+Mellor has two churches, one Church of England parish church (St Mary's) and one Methodist, as well as a primary school, three public houses and a hotel.
+It also boasts a post office and general store, a hair salon, a beauty salon, a high-quality butcher's shop, a pharmacy and a private-hire company.
+There are also three disused quarries, and the remains of an eel farm destroyed by fire in the 1990s.

-Stanley House is a 16th Century building which is listed on the English Heritage Register.
+Stanley House is a 16th-century building listed on the English Heritage Register.
 It is now a hotel and spa.

 Atop the highest hill on Mellor Moor, overlooking the village, is the site of a Roman signalling station, and a now disused Royal Observer Corps Nuclear Blast and Fallout Monitoring Station.
 The monitoring post was opened in July 1959, was decommissioned in October 1968, and is situated on a low mound ten yards west of a trig point overlooking BAE Samlesbury Airfield.

-Many people still believe that this was a nuclear shelter or an air raid shelter for the use of the local population during times of war.
-A millennium viewpoint pillar has been erected alongside encroaching onto the top of the post.
+Many people still believe this was a nuclear shelter or an air-raid shelter for the use of the local population during times of war.
+A millennium viewpoint pillar has been erected alongside, encroaching on the top of the post.
 Mellor has a village hall, situated near the centre of the village.
-It hosts many activities such as football, tennis, bowls and hockey.
+It hosts sports such as football, tennis, bowls and hockey.